paulilab/paulilab.github.io/_pages/home.md

 ## Research focus

-The long-term vision of the Pauli lab is to unravel new concepts and molecular principles governing the oocyte-to-embryo transition, which marks the beginning of life of all sexually reproducing organisms.
+The long-term vision of the Pauli lab is to unravel new concepts and molecular principles governing one of the most dramatic developmental transitions, the oocyte-to-embryo transition.
 Our research is centered around the following topics.

 1. **Fertilization**: How is fertilization regulated?
 We are specifically interested in identifying new molecular players and gain mechanistic insights into sperm-egg interaction and fusion.
 2. **Translational regulation**: We are interested in investigating translational regulation and regulation by translation during embryogenesis.
-3. **Toddler**: How does the short secreted protein Toddler (also called Apela/ELABELA) regulate gastrulation movements?
+3. **Toddler**: How does the short secreted protein Toddler/Apela regulate gastrulation movements?

 ### Our approach